 Teaching

 I teach innovative interdisciplinary courses about the environment, cities, journalism, and science communication.
-Through lectures, peer-to-peer workshops, in-class activities, and project-based learning, students engage multiple perspectives to understand the environment.
+Through lectures, discussion, in-class activities, and project-based learning, students engage multiple perspectives to understand the environment.
 In the Boston College Core Curriculum, I lead active learning laboratories that teach skills such as data literacy, spatial analysis, case study research, science communication, and creative expression.
 Below are descriptions of recent courses.

 Understanding and Protecting Our Oceans in the Wake of Global Change